Health Insurance for Small Business

-If an employer chooses to search for a small group plan on their own, they can use Healthcare.gov’s SHOP Marketplace, locate a private exchange, or search directly with the various carriers.
+If an employer chooses to search for a small group plan on their own, they can use Healthcare.gov’s Small Business Options Program (SHOP) Marketplace, locate a private exchange, or search directly with the various carriers.

 The "employer contribution" is the portion of the employee's fixed premium that the employer chooses to cover.

 Once the broker has collected quotes for the employer (the number of options presented as well as types of “bundled” ancillary products will vary depending on each broker), they will present the options and typically make recommendations based on the company’s needs.